Alexandra Levy: All right, we’re here on December 28, 2012 with Lawrence Litz. First please say your name and spell it.

 Levy: So Oppenheimer was someone you admired, then?

-Levy: So what did—what kind of work did you do after the war?
+Levy: So what kind of work did you do after the war?

 Litz: I went—you have some—

-Levy: Did you have—did you receive any awards after the war?
+Levy: Did you receive any awards after the war?

 Litz: I was given an award as a pioneer in the semiconductor field.